alvarosaavedrad/html-components/README.md

 Binary files as images are managed with [Git LFS](https://git-lfs.github.com/).

-Web styling is made with [SCSS](https://sass-lang.com/) and keeping in mind the [7-1 Sass Architecture](https://www.learnhowtoprogram.com/user-interfaces/building-layouts-preprocessors/7-1-sass-architecture).
+Web styling is made with [SCSS](https://sass-lang.com/) and keeping in mind [7-1 Sass Architecture](https://www.learnhowtoprogram.com/user-interfaces/building-layouts-preprocessors/7-1-sass-architecture) and [BEM pattern](https://css-tricks.com/bem-101/).

 To bundle all stylesheets use `npm run compile:sass`.
 Mind this command will run as a `watcher`.